srinidhimula/supplementary-data/Emergence of Coupled Rotor Dynamics in Metal−Organic Frameworks via Tuned Steric Interactions/README.md

-## Emergence of Coupled Rotor Dynamics in Metal−Organic Frameworks via Tuned Steric Interactions
+## Emergence of Coupled Rotor Dynamics in Metal−Organic Frameworks via Tuned Steric Interactions(10.1021/jacs.1c03630)

 Calculating the rotation angle between the benzene ring and reference plane in NO2-MIL-53 for CP2K trajectory file (.xyz)